ryanmead/bubble-tree/README.md

 **bubble-tree** is ideal for presenting hierarchical data, such as social media landing pages, personal CVs, and placeholder sites. **bubble-tree** styles every `<li>` tag as a "bubble" (a circle with a semitransparent background) and arranges the bubbles to show the data hierarchy.
 ## Benefits
 ### Intuitive Navigation
-Deeply nested information in a multi-level list tends to be less important or not necessarily of interest. **bubble-tree** scales down nested information until the user shows interest in it by clicking one of its parents.
+Deeply nested information in a multi-level list tends to be less important or not necessarily of interest. **bubble-tree** scales down nested information until the user shows interest by clicking its ancestors.

 Touching or clicking a bubble zooms in our out on the list so that the touched bubble fills the viewport or frame.
 This hides its parents and increases the size of its children.